gladed/gradle-android-git-version/README.md

 The default number of parts is 3.

 ### baseCode (int)
-`baseCode` set a floor for all generated version codes.
+`baseCode` sets a floor for all generated version codes.
 Use this when you have already released a version with a code, and don't want to go backwards.

 The default baseCode is 0.